| biography Lorraine

 a Canada Council grant, for an experimental fiction

 project that dealt in part with narrative structure.
+Martinuik was born in northern Alberta; she grew

 up in B.C.'s Peace River district, and later in